Who God Is

 Notice, His disciples did not mourn in Acts chapters 1-3 as they did in the Book of John when He was crucified.
 This time, when He left, they took Him at His word of promise that He was coming back soon in another form.
 Not too many days after He left, He did come back as the Holy Spirit, and they were filled.
 Then, they proceeded to live their life in fellowship with Jesus just as if He were there with them (He was).

-Baptised means to be immersed.
-First we are baptised with water and now with fire.
+First we are baptized with water, and now with fire.
 The fire is His presence.
-When we are baptised in water we are (in type) dead, we are humiliated, but the water does not go into us and totally kill us.
+When we are baptized in water we are (in type) dead, we are humiliated, but the water does not go into us and totally kill us.
 It is exterior.
 Baptism in the Holy Spirit is the fire of God going inside us.
 It is our choice.
 We can choose our pride over His presence and control over us.
 He wants to kill our old nature by fire.
 God promised Noah there would be no more water, but only fire.
-Demons are destroyed by fire not water.
+Demons are destroyed by fire, not water.

 Do we need to be filled more than once?
 Some denominations argue about this and miss the whole point.
 We are not independent containers filled with an outside source, as water from a pitcher being poured into a glass.
 If this were true, then perhaps we would need to be filled again and again because we have the possibility of leaking.

 John 15 says that we are connected to our source like a branch on a vine.
-It is not a matter of being re-filled, but a matter of staying connected to the vine.
-The sap in the vine represents the Holy Spirit, Jesus is the vine and we are the branches.
+It is not a matter of being refilled, but a matter of staying connected to the vine.
+The sap in the vine represents the Holy Spirit, Jesus is the vine, and we are the branches.
 We need to abide in the vine.
 Jesus says that obedience to His Word is what keeps us abiding.
 The Baptism in the Holy Spirit is being flooded with God when we are connected to Him as the vine and the branch.
 His sap flows into us, and we stay connected if we abide.

 There has been much confusion and controversy about the Baptism in the Holy Sprit.
-Some talk about the gifts of the Spirit being the main issue and some talk about tongues being the main issue.
+Some people talk about the gifts of the Spirit being the main issue, and others talk about tongues being the main issue.
 Some say baptism is for service, that if we really desire to serve Jesus and witness with power, we need to be filled with the Holy Spirit.
 They are not wrong, they all have merit, but I do not believe that they touch the primary purpose of the fullness of the Holy Spirit.

 What about the gifts of the Spirit?